The Potential for Coral Reefs to Respond to Future Climate Change

 Coral reefs are some of the most diverse ecosystems on the planet and provide vital services such as food production and tourism.
 Reefs consist of coral animals that provide structure and algae that provide food.
 When experiencing stressful conditions, corals can lose their symbiotic algae, or bleach; bleaching can be fatal if the stress is extreme or prolonged.
 Global climate change threatens coral reefs through mass coral bleaching events associated with extreme temperatures.
 However, corals and their symbiotic algae may have the potential to respond to climate change through physiological acclimation, increased presence of more stress-tolerant coral and algal species, and genetic adaptation.

-2. compare potential indicators of corals' capacity to survive climate change, and
+- Compare potential indicators of corals' capacity to survive climate change

 These models will further the scientific understanding of the interaction between ecological processes, such as changes in the species present, and rapid evolutionary processes, such as genetic adaptation to increased temperature stress.
 In addition, these models will aid conservation management decisions such as determining which coral reefs should be protected given future climate change scenarios.